 Section I – Recourse for Grievance

 Grievance reserves the right to review or reverse decisions made by Guild Leaders that are in violation of the Charter.
-Such action will only be taken by the Council or LLC when said Guild Leader is unwilling to correct said decision(s).
-If deemed necessary, the Guild Leader may be removed by the Council or LLC.
+Such action will only be taken by the Council when said Guild Leader is unwilling to correct said decision(s).
+If deemed necessary, the Guild Leader may be removed by the Council.

 Grievance may institute a lifetime ban for any member based on recommendation of said member’s Guild Leader or for flagrant violation of the Charter.
-This requires an affirmative vote from no less than five of the seven active Council Members, along with approval from the LLC.
+This requires an affirmative vote from no fewer than seven of the ten active Council Members.

-The Council and LLC will arbitrate all disputes between affiliates.
+The Council will arbitrate all disputes between affiliates.
 Decisions resulting from such arbitration are binding on all parties.

 Section II – Recourse for Members